Premier League: No players to be released for internationals in red-list countries next month

 Premier League clubs have unanimously decided not to release players for international matches in places on the UK's red-list next month.

+The decision has been taken so players will not have to quarantine for 10 days on their return to England.

-A statement read: "Premier League clubs have today reluctantly but unanimously decided not to release players for international matches played in red-list countries next month.
+A statement released on Tuesday read: "Premier League clubs have today reluctantly but unanimously decided not to release players for international matches played in red-list countries next month.

 "The clubs' decision, which is strongly supported by the Premier League, will apply to nearly 60 players from 19 Premier League clubs who are due to travel to 26 red-list countries in the September international window.